DevSnicket/eunice/README.md

 To support different sources of structure and dependency a common data format is defined in YAML.
 Generators are implemented to create the YAML files, which can then be optionally post-processed and combined.
 Currently in development is a single file JavaScript generator.

 To visualise what's in the YAML files and statistically measure how well they match the intended structure a SVG renderer has been implemented.
 The renderer doesn't use lines between items to show dependencies and instead marks items with counts for each dependency type.
+At the bottom of each stack a summary the counts across all of its items is shown.

 scenario | svg | scenario | svg | scenario | svg
 -------- | :-: | -------- | :-: | -------- | :-: